SamFos/transportation-wizard/README.md

 California Mobility Center is working with Siemen's Mobility, for employer funded transportation service.
 Base on SMUD heatmeat(https://usage.smud.org/SustainableCommunities/), CMC is looking at the areas with lower income that may have higher desire or demands for utilizing custom transportation service.

+Why custom transportation?
+Siemens Mobility work shift starts at 5:30 AM and most of the public busses do not start running until 7

 <img src="https://i.imgur.com/8m7fN0B.png" />

+CMC is going to narrow focus on a certain area and is going to reach out to individuals to see who is interested to participate in this program.
+Then would try to come up with optimal travel plans and routes and to see if this custom route is feasible.

 <b><p>Example of tool description</b></p>
 <img src="https://i.imgur.com/5CYLyGj.png" />